How Faithful is your Synthetic Data? Sample-level Metrics for Evaluating and Auditing Generative Models: -Precision, -Recall and Authenticity

-The new $P_\alpha$ and $R_\beta$ metrics address the major shortcomings of precision and recall.
-Among these~shortcomings~are:~lack of robustness to outliers, failure to detect matching distributions, and inability to diagnose different types of distributional failure (such as mode collapse, mode invention, or density shifts) \cite{naeem2020reliable}.
-Basically, a model $\mathbb{P}_g$ will score perfectly on precision and recall ($R_1$=$P_1$=1) as long as it nails the support of $\mathbb{P}_r$, even if $\mathbb{P}_r$~and~$\mathbb{P}_g$~place totally different densities on their common~support.~Figure~\ref{Fig3} illustrates how our metrics remedy these shortcomings.
+The proposed $P_\alpha$ and $R_\beta$ metrics address major shortcomings of the commonly used $P_1$ and $R_1$, among these are: lack of robustness to outliers, failure to detect matching distributions, and inability to diagnose different types of distributional failure \cite{naeem2020reliable}.
+Basically,~$\mathbb{P}_g$~will score perfectly on precision and recall ($R_1$=$P_1$=1) as long as it nails the support of $\mathbb{P}_r$, even if $\mathbb{P}_r$ and $\mathbb{P}_g$ place totally different densities on their common support.
+Figure \ref{Fig3} illustrates how our metrics remedy these shortcomings.
+While optimal $R_1$ and $P_1$ are achieved by arbitrarily mismatched densities, our $P_\alpha$ and $R_\beta$ curves are optimized only when $\mathbb{P}_r$ and $\mathbb{P}_g$ are identical as stated by Theorem 1.